pseudo-lang/pseudo/examples/verbal_expressions/README.md

 It demonstrates

-* suitabillity for writing/porting little libraries and DSL-s
+* suitability for writing/porting little libraries and DSL-s

 * native standard library use: Pseudo uses the target language standard library string/regex methods/functions